iv461/icey/icey/doc/source/timers.md

 # Timers

-Timers are Streams as well, they behave similarly to subscribers.
+Timers are Streams as well, they behave similarly to subscriptions.

 To create a timer:
 ```cpp